When she emerges from lockdown, mum-of-five Ruth Fuller will have a new addition to her family.

 Between homeschooling and caring for her children, she's been preparing to launch a new business selling washable incontinence underwear.

-With the backing of Transmit Startups, Ruth is preparing to launch Maybo Underwear – providing children and adults with a stylish, discrete and environmentally-friendly alternative to bulky pads and nappies.
+With the help of Transmit Startups, Ruth is preparing to launch Maybo Underwear – providing children and adults with a stylish, discrete and environmentally-friendly alternative to bulky pads and nappies.

 An idea sparked by experience